Top 5 Eco-Friendly Alternatives to Single-Use Plastic Cups for Foodservice Buyers

 Compostable plastic-free paper cups in various sizes, featuring both water-based coated and uncoated material options for sustainable beverage use.

-Georgia’s 2026 Plastic Ban
+Republic of Georgia’s 2026 Plastic Ban

-Chile’s Plastic Ban
+Chile’s Single-Use Plastic Rules

-Mexico’s Plastic Ban
+Mexico’s Plastic Reduction Policies

 5 Best Eco-Friendly Alternatives to Single-Use Plastic Cups